MicrosoftDocs/cloud-adoption-framework/docs/secure/security-integration.md

 - **New insights and learnings:** New insights and learnings can come from the following sources:

   - External incidents.
 Incidents at other organizations can offer insights on attackers.
 They might attempt the same on your organization.
 This knowledge informs improvement plans or validates that your investments are on the right track.
-Discover external incidents through Information Sharing and Analysis Center (ISACs), direct relationships with peer organizations, or other public reporting and analysis on incidents.
+Discover external incidents through an information sharing and analysis center (ISAC), direct relationships with peer organizations, or other public reporting and analysis on incidents.

   - New technical capabilities.
 Cloud providers and software vendors continuously innovate.
 They add capabilities to their products:
     - Business capabilities that require security defenses.